yzhao-is/Blue-n-White/README.md

 # Blue-n-White
-### Computer Vision, Visual Ambiguity, and Ceramic Materiality in Dutch Golden Age Painting
+### Beyond Keywords: Retrieving Blue-and-White Ceramics in Dutch Paintings with Knowledge-Augmented CLIP
 > **Work in progress**

 ---